letsrockit/public/twluze1lbgq-machine-learning-nlp-engineer.md

 +	Knowledge of IR concepts such as statistical search ranking, knowledge graphs, vectorial semantics, LSA, document clustering
 +	Strong communication skills

-### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is a suboptimal user experience.
-We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=twluze1lbgq-machine-learning-nlp-engineer) to be redirected to the private repo.